-A pilot community-based awareness campaign supporting a brand new Lung Cancer Screening mobile unit launching in 2025 for Cedars-Sinai.
+A community-based awareness campaign for a brand new Lung Cancer Screening mobile unit by Cedars-Sinai, combining traditional printed campaign with blue-sky UX technologies.

 14 weeks, Jan - Apr 2024 (Sponsored Studio)